ray-project/mobius/README.rst

    be restarted once a node has failure.

 #.
-   **AutoScale**.
+   **AutoScaling**.
 (Moved from internal in the future).
 Generate a new graph with different configurations in runtime without stopping job.

 #.
    **Fusion Training**.
 (Moved from internal in the future).
 Combine TensorFlow/Pytorch and streaming, then buiding an e2e online machine